AdRoll/baker/content/en/docs/How Tos/baker_components.md

 `FieldNames` is the slice holding the record field names.

-Record fields are 0-based indices, and thus the role of the `FieldNames` slice is twofold, first it allows Baker components to refer to a record field by its name rather than its index.
+Record fields are 0-based indices, and thus the role of the `FieldNames` slice is twofold: first it allows Baker components to refer to a record field by its name rather than its index.
 It also set an upper-bound on the number of declared fields a Record can have, which is useful in some cases.
 That's why `FieldNames` is provided for components to use in case they need it.